rubenhortas/rubenhortas.github.io/_posts/2023-07-28-hmv-principle-walkthrough.md

 # Annotations

->In this article we are going to asume the following ip addresses:
+>In this article we are going to assume the following ip addresses:
 >
 >Local machine (attacker, local host): 10.0.0.1
 >